jjhna/jjhna.github.io/projects/FinalProject.md

 START: To start the game press the spacebar button to start the game.

-LOSING: You have 20 lives to start out, everytime you touch a lyric you lose one life after 0 lives its game over.
+LOSING: You have 20 lives to start out, every time you touch a lyric you lose one life after 0 lives its game over.

-WINNING: To win the game you have to survive through the entire song
+WINNING: To win the game you must survive through the entire song

 SONG: Lesson Learnt by Aaron Taylor